-NRMP is pleased to announce the availability of a new data tool to assist Match applicants in determining their goodness of fit for specialties.
+NRMP is pleased to make available a data tool to assist Match applicants in determining their goodness of fit for specialties.
 Interactive Charting Outcomes in the Match has been built using data visualization software and draws from the same data sources as the NRMP’s publication Charting Outcomes in the Match.
 Two versions are available based on examination preference.
-PDF copies of the 2018 Charting Outcomes in the Match reports can be viewed on the NRMP’s Residency Data and Reports page.
+PDF copies of the 2020 Charting Outcomes in the Match reports can be viewed on the NRMP’s Residency Data and Reports page.

 The Interactive Charting Outcomes in the Match tool best viewed on a desktop computer or tablet.

 - Only specialties that offered 50 or more positions in the Main Residency Match are included.

 - With the exception of applicant type, all applicant characteristics are self-reported.
-U.S. allopathic and osteopathic medical schools have verified most USMLE Step 1 and Step 2 CK scores and COMLEX-USA Level 1 and Level 2-CE scores for U.S. allopathic and osteopathic seniors and graduates.
+U.S. MD and DO medical schools have verified most USMLE Step 1 and Step 2 CK scores and COMLEX-USA Level 1 and Level 2-CE scores for U.S. MD and DO seniors and graduates.
 Other scores, primarily for students and graduates of international medical schools, (IMGs) have not been verified.

 - In both versions of the data tool, COMLEX-USA Level 1 and Level 2-CE scores are available only for years 2018-2020.
 The 2016 scores were provided by the National Board of Osteopathic Medical Examiners.

 - Not all applicants provided information or gave the NRMP permission to use their data in research; accordingly, missing data exist in all characteristics.